Shahrar Ali: Holocaust Memorial Day comments

 In August 2018, in an article published on the Left Foot Forward blog, the Campaign Against Antisemitism described a speech Ali had made nine years earlier as antisemitic and an "offensive rant".
 He was accused of comparing Israel's treatment of Palestinians to the Holocaust by saying "just because you observe the niceties of Holocaust Memorial Day, it does not mean you have learned the lessons of history".
 Ali described the accusation as a "gross fabrication", telling the Evening Standard that it was "designed to stifle legitimate criticism of the Israeli government".
-The claims against Ali were also reported in The Jewish Chronicle and in October 2020, IPSO upheld a complaint against The Jewish Chronicle as the publication did not make clear that "compared one of Israel’s 2009 offensive on Gaza to the Shoah" was their characterisation of Ali's comments rather than a factual description of them and that it had assumed Ali had made the remarks on Holocaust Memorial Day.
+The claims against Ali were also reported in The Jewish Chronicle and in October 2020, IPSO upheld a complaint against The Jewish Chronicle as the publication did not make clear that "compared one of Israel’s 2009 offensive on Gaza to the Shoah" was their characterisation of Ali's comments rather than a factual description of them and that they had falsely stated Ali had made the remarks on Holocaust Memorial Day.

-The Green Party said that its initial handling of reports about Ali's speech in 2009 were inadequate and that it is seeking to revise procedures.
-The Green Party later clarified that no formal complaint of antisemitism was received and condemned "the way in which the statements provided were used to fuel further stories and negative comment".
+The Jewish Chronicle also quoted the Green Party as saying it had been advised "informally" about Ali's speech in 2009 but that its processes for dealing with this at the time had been "inadequate".
+The party later clarified that no formal complaint of antisemitism was ever received and condemned "the way in which the statements provided were used to fuel further stories and negative comment".